phphd/exceptional-matcher/README.md

 }
 ```

-In this example `InvalidArgumentException` is generic, and it can originate from multiple places. \
+In this example `InvalidArgumentException` is a generic one, which can originate from multiple places. \
-To catch the exceptions that particularly belong to `Uuid` class, specify `from:` clause with class / method names.
+To catch only those exceptions that belong to `Uuid` class, `from:` clause specifies class and method names.

-Exception mapper will analyse exception trace and check whether it originated from the place specified.
+Thus, Exception Mapper will analyse the exception trace \
+and check whether it was originated from the `from:` place.

 #### When-Closure Condition